scalar-labs/scalardl-node-client-sdk/README.md

 ## Create raw gRPC requests

-Users can use SDK to create raw gRPC requests in byte arries (JavaScript Uint8Array) too.
+You can also create a raw gRPC request in byte array (JavaScript Uint8Array) too.
 The functions have different names but the parameters are exactly identical.

 ### Register the certificate